PabloGolobaro/OrderNotificationService/README.md

 # Order Notification Service

-## Simple REST API service with MongoDB to analyze POST requests data and resend it to messengers.
+## Simple REST API service with MongoDB to analyze POST requests data and notify on messengers.

 *It's currently supported only Telegram bot notification.*